betses/launch-countdown-timer/README.md

-# QR code component solution - Frontend Mentor
+# Launch countdown timer solution - Frontend Mentor

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents